commercelayer/commercelayer-docs-api/resources/delivery_lead_times/create_delivery_lead_time.md

 ---
-description: How to create A delivery lead time via API
+description: How to create a delivery lead time via API
 ---

-# Create A delivery lead time
+# Create a delivery lead time

 To create a new delivery lead time, send a `POST` request to the `/api/delivery_lead_times` endpoint, passing the resource arguments in the request body.